Technariumas/dmx-dimmer/README.md

 production time.
 It is based on [Hendrik Hoelscher's dimmer][hoelscher].

-The goal is to produce schematics, PCB layouts and code, all available in a form that allows modification and homebrew manufacture.
+The goal is to produce schematics, PCB layouts and code, all available in a form that allows modification and (even homebrew) manufacture.
 This is important, since tool/material/component availability varies from place to place.

 Many modifications have been made, but most importantly: